Empowering Minds: Supporting Youth Mental Wellness

 Mental health is personal, and even though conversations around it are more Students hanging out at school.prevalent, there’s still a lot of help needed to reduce mental health disparities among students.
 We know that poor mental health diminishes quality of life, and is a root cause of poor educational attainment, poor financial stability, substance use disorders, and homelessness, among other things.
 By creating a system that stays at the school, students can continue to receive help for as long as they need it during some of the most vulnerable years of their lives.

 Everyone knows someone who has been impacted by mental health conditions.
 According to the World Health Organization, half of all mental health conditions start by age 14.
 Most cases go undetected and untreated until many years later or sometimes not at all.
-Through United Way’s Empowering Minds initiative, teens and their families will have access to healthier school environments.
+Through United Way’s Teen Mental Wellness: Empowering Minds initiative, teens and their families will have access to healthier school environments.

 Afterall, mental health is not a destination, but a process.
 We truly "get it."